CorrelAid/projectsdb/README.md

 Are you part of a project team and currently working on the follow up for your project?
 Great\!

+## Draft your project description

+You can use [this template](https://pad.correlaid.org/lTV3NzFNRxGK3wrcSYIk4Q#) with guiding questions to draft your project description.

 ## Create a branch

 Clone the repository if you have not already.
 On your machine, create a